 Niger is a large landlocked country of 1.27 million square kilometers.
 It has a current population of 17 million and a population growth rate of 3.9%, one of the fastest population growth rates in the world.
 Niger is prone to political instability, chronic food security, and natural crises, notably droughts, floods and locust infestations.

 Despite a difficult external environment, Niger’s economy is performing well.
-Low average rainfall and insecurity affecting the production of uranium offset the increase of revenues generated from the production of oil which is estimated at 12,000 barrels/day.
+Low average rainfall and insecurity affecting the production of uranium offset by the increase of revenues generated from the production of oil which is estimated at 12,000 barrels/day.
 In 2014, economic growth accelerated to 6.5%, thanks to a rebound in agriculture and large public investment projects.
 Economic growth is still highly dependent on climatic conditions, large-scale investment projects in extractive industries, and security conditions.

 From a macroeconomic perspective, risks of disruption through growing external or fiscal imbalances continue to be moderate, given the protection and related fiscal policy obligations provided by the West African Economic and Monetary Union (WAEMU).
 Yet, debt sustainability risks, still considered moderate by at the end of 2014, will continue to require close attention given the rapid increase in external public debt (from 23% of GDP in 2013 to 33% in 2014) to finance projects in extractive industries, in a context of declining uranium and oil prices.
-Such a rate is projected to peak at 37% in 2018 before declining as projects are completed.
+The increase is projected to peak at 37% in 2018 before declining as projects are completed.
 Given such exposure, the quality of debt and public investment management will continue to have an important bearing on debt and fiscal sustainability.

 Increased dependence on extractive revenues could indeed make the budget and public investment in particular more vulnerable to price and production changes.
-In addition, a larger demand for non-tradable good and services fuelled by growing revenues could affect external price competitiveness.
+In addition, a larger demand for non-tradable goods and services fueled by growing revenues could affect external price competitiveness.
 In the face of such risks, the introduction of stabilization mechanisms and improved investment management considered under the new development policy operation (DPO) series would constitute powerful responses.

-Last Updated: Jun 01, 2015
+Last Updated: Nov 19, 2015